dyingg/cse-1st/README.md

-# MSIT CSE 1ST YEAR SOLS
+#  CSE 1ST YEAR SOLS
 Solutions for people asking ¯\\_(ツ)_/¯

-I don't maintain all solutions, only those problems people have requested 😋 All solutions prefer efficiency over readability(sorry).
+I don't maintain all solutions, only those problems people have requested 😋 All solutions prefer efficiency

 >**NOTE:** All solutions developed on latest version of GCC with c99 you must port to old versions if non compatible yourself.
 ## Current Index